 To save the completed event enrichment policy, click OK.

-administration console saves the defined event management policy, and it is displayed in the list of event policies for the selected event selector.
+BMC ProactiveNet Administration Console saves the defined event management policy, and it is displayed in the list of event policies for the selected event selector.

 The enrichment policy is ineffective when an event is updated by the RATE process.